Pitești: Demographics

+As of 2021 census data, 141,275 inhabitants live within the city limits, a decrease from the figure recorded at the 2011 census.

 Romania's 2011 census recorded a population of 155,383 for the city.
 Of the individuals for whom data were available, 99.1% were ethnic Romanians and 0.6% Roma.
 In terms of religion, 98.4% were Romanian Orthodox; 0.3% Roman Catholic; and 0.2% each Pentecostal, Christian Evangelical, Baptist and Evangelical.
 A further 0.2% were atheist or non-religious.
 A 2016 estimate placed the population at 177,485.
 The 1930 census found that 88.0% of residents were Romanians, 3.0% Jews, 2.5% Hungarians, 2.2% Roma, 1.4% Germans, 0.6% Greeks and 0.3% each Russians, Bulgarians, Armenians and, grouped together, Serbs, Croats and Slovenes.

 The population of Pitești grew between the 1830s and the 1990s, with the most sustained period of growth occurring after the 1950s, when industrial development created jobs and attracted residents from nearby settlements.
 The population peaked at an estimated 187,000 in 1997, then stagnated until 2001, and has gradually decreased since that time.
 The drop is particularly noticeable among the male population: this segment not only has a higher mortality and lower life expectancy, but also, due to de-industrialization, emigrated in search of work in significant numbers.